 The chicken came to me when my father’s twin brother Bob saw a cage fall off of a truck load of chickens who were bound for market.

 I was about six years old when he came carrying the poor pathetic thing in it’s banged up cage, over to the barn.
 He told my dad that the poor chicken had fallen hollering and she was still hollering.
 Dad said to put the hen in the old hen house and he told me to get some grain and water for the creature.
-It was the first chicken that had been there in my life because my family did not keep chickens anymore.
+It was the first chicken that had been there in my life because my family did not keep chickens for many years.
 The lovely red chicken coop was simply used as a play house for me.
 I loved to swing on the roosts.

 I followed uncle Bob out with a scoop of grain.
 I was too small to carry both still, and I was also quite keen to see the chicken arrive in it’s new home.
 Uncle Bob set it on the ground and said, “well, I guess this is your chicken now”.
 I was very happy about this.
 I liked her round gold eyes and the way she looked at me and tilted her head.
 I liked her red cone and her shiny feathers.
 Uncle Bob fiddled with the cage while I talked to the chicken.
 I asked “what is your name little chicken?” ”Buck-Buck” said the chicken.